nextauthjs/next-auth/www/docs/options/advanced-options.md

 See the documentation for the [pages option](/options/pages) for more information.

 :::info
-This API for this feature is fully working but is not yet well supported or fully documented so it may require some trial and error to get everthing working if you use this option.
+This API for this feature is fully working but is not yet well supported or comprehensively documented and it may require some trial and error to get everthing working if you use this option.
 :::

 ---